gsalaman/ps_discord_audio/journal.md

 Before I jump into my design, there are some prototyping things I need to do.

 I'm comfortable with the ATTINY driving an LED and also using a mute switch.
-Ready to go to design on those.
+Ready to go to design on those....I'm gonna reuse the same "cycle" code I've previously done for the ATTINY before, and add a second "flashing red" state for mute.

 I need to figure out how to mix the audio signals together.
 I have two options, listed below.